ToberoCat/ImprovedFactions/improved-factions-docs/docs/qa.md

     - `/f list` lists all factions on the server.

 **Key takeaway:** Use these commands to access faction information directly from the chat.

 ---

-### **GUI Navigation Issues**

-**Problem:** User was confused about the back and forward navigation in the GUI.

-**Solution:**

-- The back and forward buttons are designed to navigate between pages in the GUI but not to return to the previous GUI.
-- If needed, the `.gui` files in the plugin can be modified to adjust the GUI behavior.

-**Key takeaway:** Customize GUI behavior by modifying the `.gui` files if the default navigation is not suitable.

----